Covid-19 threatens to end our crucial, life-saving work. Please help keep our doors open by contributing to our GoFundMepage. Thank you.

 Here's a summary of the who, how and what we do!
 To find out why and where it all began, click here.

 Please note: Our dog cafe is still closed due to Covid-19.
-We are resuming dog adoptions in October.
+However, we have resumed dog adoptions.

 For adoption inquiries, please email .
 Thank you for your continued support.

-THoD works with various rescues and shelters in WA and TXto rescue dogs in high-kill shelters from euthanasia, simply due to scarcity of space and lack of resources.
+THoD works with various rescues and shelters to rescue dogs in high-kill shelters from euthanasia, simply due to scarcity of space and lack of resources.
 Upon completion of medical vetting that includes spay/neuter and microchipping, they undergo behavioral assessment with the help of shelter staff, veterinarians, adoption coordinators and foster parents.
 Dogs headed to THoD have to be human and canine-friendly to be a suitable fit for our cage-free environment.

 The Benefits to Canines: